nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 WebDS is a web-based implementation of Design Studio.
 It is integrated into the JupyterLab environment where you accessed this README document.

-On the JupyterLab launcher page you can find three categories.
+On the JupyterLab launcher page you can find four categories.
 - IPython
 - WebDS
+- WebDS - Exploration
 - Other

 The **IPython** category is where you can create IPython notebooks (.ipynb files) and start IPython console sessions for interactive Python scripting.

-The **WebDS** category contains the WebDS features added to the JupyterLab environment.
+The **WebDS** category contains the basic WebDS features added to the JupyterLab environment.

+The **WebDS - Exploration** category contains the WebDS features that allow you to explore details about the connected TouchComm device.

 The **Other** category contains various tools including Terminal for CLI operations on the DSDK and tools for creating text (.txt), Markdown (.md), and Python (.py) files as well as opening a contextual help window for additional information on Python functions.